norwytch/weeping-angel/README.md

 ## Facing the Angels

 Angels are one of the most feared entities in the Whoniverse.
-It's important to know how to detect them in your system! `python examples/demo.py` runs the full arc on a simulated Angel.
+It's important to know how to detect and defeat them in your system! `python examples/demo.py` runs the full arc on a simulated Angel.

 1. Move.
 With no in-band observer present, `Angel.tick` (`quantumlock/simulator.py`)
    writes forged `$SI` timestamps and returns `MOVING`.
 The same operation is